alexpovel/latex-cookbook/README.md

   Here, an auxiliary file got corrupted in an unsuccessful run and simply needs to be deleted.
   Do this manually or using `latexmk -c`.
+- Concerning `glossaries-extra`:

+  - Using `\glssetcategoryattribute{<category>}{indexonlyfirst}{true}`.
+    For all items in `<category>`, it is meant to only add the very first reference to the printed glossary.
+    If this reference is within a float, this breaks, and nothing shows up in the '`##2`' column.

+    The way the document was set up, most symbols are currently affected.
+    However, in an actual document, it is highly unlikely you will be referencing/using (with `\gls{<symbol>}`) symbols the first time in floating objects.
+    Therefore, this problem is likely not a realistic issue.

+  - In conjunction with `subimport`:
+    That package introduces a neat structure to have subdirectories and do nested imports of `*.tex` files.
+    But that might not be worth it, since it breaks many referencing functionalities in for example TeXStudio.

+    More importantly, it seems to cause `glossaries-extra` to no longer recognize which references have occurred.
+    We currently call `selection=all` in `\GlsXtrLoadResources` to load all stuff found in the respective `*.bib` file, regardless of whether it has actually been called at some point (using `\gls{}` *etc.*).
+    This is a bit like if `biblatex` did not recognize cite commands and we just pulled every single item in the bibliography file.
+    Some people use gigantic `*.bib` files, shared among their projects.
+    If suddenly every entry showed up in the printed document despite *not* being referenced (be it a glossary or a bibliography item), chaos would ensue.

 # Appendix